 Click here to access the Student EFT Form.
 Use your Logan email to login and complete all required fields.
 Please note you will need to upload a verification document such as a void check or other document from your bank.

 Students enrolling in EFT at the beginning of a trimester should complete the EFT enrollment form at least 2 weeks prior to the beginning of classes to ensure it is processed before refunds are issued.
-Please plan to submit forms at least 2 weeks prior to the start of classes in order to guarantee enough time to be processed for the first disbursement of the term

 Students are responsible for notifying the University immediately if their banking information changes.
 This can be communicated by completing the form and selecting the radio button for “Change” at the top.